NEO97online/configr/README.md

 Ironically, `configr` has no configuration as of now.
 The saved config map is stored in `~/.config/configr/configmap` by default.
 You can change this by setting `$CONFIGRCONFIG` to the file path you want to use.
 In this way, you could potentially have multiple separate sets of configs.

+When opening a config file using `configr`, it will use the editor you define in the `EDITOR` environment variable.

 ```bash
 export CONFIGRCONFIG=~/.config/configr/alternative-configmap
 configr add foo bar